mia-platform/documentation/docs/getting-started/tutorials/auth-architecture.md

 We'll start with the basics, addressing the simplest scenarios first, and gradually advance, tackling multi-project architectures and integrating multiple external Identity Providers.

-## Prerequisites

-## Use cases
-For each of the following scenarios, we will provide a brief introduction and complete step-by-step tutorial to implement it.
+For each of the following scenarios, we will provide an overview of the architecture and a complete step-by-step tutorial to implement it.
 ## Scenario 1: Use a static API Key to secure your endpoints
 The simplest authentication method you can implement with Mia-Platform is using the [API Keys](/development_suite/api-console/api-design/api_key.md) offered by our API Gateway (both [Nginix](/runtime_suite/api-gateway/10_overview.md) or [Envoy](/runtime_suite/envoy-api-gateway/overview.md)) to secure your APIs.